Find Grad Schools

 41% Women

-Pennsylvania State University - University Park is the 20th most popular school in the nation for students seeking a master's degree in mathematics and statistics.
-Roughly 89,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,400 per year, while in-state graduate students, on average, pay $23,189 per year.
-During the 2020-2021 academic year, 130 people received their master's degree in mathematics and statistics from Penn State University Park.
-About 41% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+Pennsylvania State University - Main Campus comes in at #20 on our list of the most popular colleges offering master's degrees in mathematics & statistics.
+Roughly 0 attend the school each year.
+The average in-state tuition for full-time undergraduates is $19,286 per year, while in-state graduate students, on average, pay $24,466 per year.
+During the most recent year for which we have data, 130 people received their master's degree in mathematics & statistics from Penn State University Park.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 41% were women.

 Mathematics & Statistics Majors to Study